-The site of the former Elizabeth Shaw Chocolate Factory is now in the hands of the Generator Group
+The site of the former Elizabeth Shaw Chocolate Factory now belongs to Generator South West LLP.

-We are still waiting for that to happen, and in the meantime a variety of local people have been meeting up to discuss the future of the factory site.
 Our mailing list has been growing steadily and meetings have been taking place twice a month.
-We've now become a Community Association, an officially organised group, connected with the local Neighbourhood Partnership and associated with the Bristol Neighbourhood Planning Network.
-We have been gathering what information we can from the Generator Group, the Planning department, and other interested and helpful groups and individuals, but also preparing for possible developments by finding out what local people think should be developed on the site and what other ideas and opinions they have.
+As a Community Association, we are an officially organised group, connected with the local Neighbourhood Partnership and associated with the Bristol Neighbourhood Planning Network.
+We have been gathering what information we can from organisations acting for the owners, from the Planning department, and other interested and helpful groups and individuals, but also preparing for possible developments by finding out what local people think should be developed on the site and what other ideas and opinions they have.

-In the winter of 2013-14 we surveyed the local community, distributing a questionnaire, on paper, online, and over cups of tea and coffee at Open Afternoons held in a church hall.
+In the winter of 2013-14 we surveyed the local community, distributing a questionnaire which people could fill in on paper, online, and over cups of tea and coffee at Open Afternoons held in a church hall.
 During the Spring of 2014 we will be developing the responses into a report.
 For more information, read the page on this website entitled Choc Box 2.0 becomes a Community Association.

 We know more than others do about the flow of people in and out of the area - for example, hundreds of cyclists cross Greenbank every day on their way to or from the Bristol and Bath Railway Path, and many thousands of people a week cycle past the factory on their way into Bristol or out towards Bath - even more during the summer holidays.